DinaChoshha/txt2pdf/README.md

 The structure of the project is as follows:
     A txt file gets uploaded to a source bucket in s3.
     A lambda function gets triggered and sends a "mission" to SQS.
     The code pulls missions from SQS, converts txt to pdf, uploads the pdf to a destenation bucket and send a email using SNS with a presigned url to the object in the       destenation bucket.

+Commands to run the docker image in the ec2 instances: docker pull dinachoshha/txt2pdf:1
+  docker run -it -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_DEFAULT_REGION  dinachoshha/txt2pdf:1 bash
+  python3 txt2pdf.py